 You can make your initial osteopathic treatment and consultation would be more beneficial.
 To do so, come to the osteopath with all the previous research data you have available.
 It may include X-rays, ultrasound data, computer and magnetic resonance imaging, general biochemical blood and urine tests.

-The osteopath will be able to deliver a comprehensive clinical (classic neurological) and osteopathic diagnosis.
+The osteopath will deliver a comprehensive clinical (classic neurological) and osteopathic diagnosis.
 Besides, he can determine the leading lesion by combining these sources with data from osteopathic manual tests, inspection data and palpation.
 Of course, osteopathic diagnosis is self-sufficient and does not require mandatory instrumental confirmation.
 However, an additional source of data that objectively coincides with the data obtained by the hands would help a lot.
 It has a positive effect on the confidence of the osteopath and his patient in an accurate diagnosis.
 Besides, the presence of changes in the blood, ultrasound data or radiographs allows making those a starting point for subsequent monitoring of the osteopathic treatment course.

 The need to examine the whole body at the initial osteopathic treatment

 Consider that you'll have to take off outer clothing during the first session.
 So, please wear comfortable underwear or an open swimsuit.
 It'll help the osteopath perform an examination, analyse body symmetry, and change shapes, contours, and colours.
 Also, it'll allow him to perform specific manual tests with muscle and fascia tension.
 Our specialist can locate the leading osteopathic damage (root, primary, causative dysfunction) at a considerable distance from your discomfort point.
 Concerning that, the osteopath needs to examine the whole body.
 He needs to do that even if you have only local complaints, such as pain in the head or neck.
 So, a distortion in the pelvic region will affect the position of the skull and cervical vertebrae.
 In the same vein, the scar left after the appendix removal may contribute to the displacement of the hip joint and, as a result, pain in the right knee.